 Why Traditions Matter

 Research show traditions are important for us.
 They give us a sense of happiness and connection.
 They create strong memories.
 They also help us navigate life by giving us something to count on, something to believe in and a sense of belonging with family and friends.
+It’s that very sense of safety, community and joy that our campers look forward to each year.

 - What is their favorite family tradition and what does it mean to them?